-- Front part of the boat
+- The front part of the boat

 - Back of the boat

-The curves are made of self-sloping Chestnut, White Oak, Elm or Ash trees.
+The curves are made of self-sloping Chestnut, White Oak, Elm, or Ash trees.
 Forms the form of the cross-section of the boat.
 We can compare this to ribs in the human body.
 These curves assume the role of ribs on the boat.

 These are the parts that make up the underwater part of the boat.
-Depending on the size of the boat, they can be made of wood or a non-wood material.
-More oak, chestnut or elm can be used here.
+Depending on the size of the boat, they can be made of wood or non-wood material.
+More oak, chestnut, or elm can be used here.
 The mattresses are attached to the spine with glue and screws.
 In the curves, the metal mattresses are screw or rivet; wooden floors are fastened with 10 mm diameter steel bolts.

 - Shier belt

-The construction phase is the most important stage for the boat construction.
+The construction phase is the most important stage for boat construction.
 This is done to ensure that the boat stays on the water surface.
 As it is known, while the boats are on the water, they are exposed to many physical effects of the water.
 Therefore, the remaining part of the boat must be very durable.
 This structure is called the skeleton of the boat.
 There are many transverse and longitudinal structural elements forming the frame of the hull.
 The most common types of joining in wooden hull construction are straight joining and snap-on joining.
-These joints are mainly used as adhesives and mechanical fasteners such as nails, screws and bolts are used in combination with them.
+These joints are mainly used as adhesives and mechanical fasteners such as nails, screws, and bolts are used in combination with them.

 - The skeleton of the boat is made first.

 - Finally, the interior of the boat and finishing works are completed.